 Retail Sales Will Benefit From Firearm Export Control Reform

-For U.S. companies that sell, or want to sell, aftermarket firearm components to foreign retail customers, Export Control Reform (ECR) will significantly expand their opportunities starting sometime in early 2019.
+For U.S. companies that sell, or want to sell, aftermarket firearm components to foreign retail customers, Export Control Reform (ECR) will significantly expand their opportunities.

 These “facts of life” for the international retail market in U.S. firearm parts will change under ECR in ways that will open doors for U.S. sellers and their international customers: